 - 1. No class-related discovery is permitted - 2.
-Within the next 90 days, Flrish may take discovery on plaintiff's DNC claim - 3.
-Within the next 90 days, plaintiff may take discovery on the issue of whether an "automatic telephone dialing system" (ATDS) was used to call Plaintiff.
+Within the next 90 days, the Company may take discovery on plaintiff's DNC claim - 3.
+Within the next 90 days, plaintiff may take discovery on the issue of whether an ATDS was used to call Plaintiff.
 However, the court expressly ruled that the parties may not engage in any expert discovery on the ATDS issue.